 Situated northwest of Port Charlotteand south of Venice, the beach town borders Lemon Bay.
 Retirees used to move to Englewood because of the year-round pleasant weather, the gorgeous beaches, and the low cost of living.
 Englewood also offered spectacular waterfront properties for a reasonable price, cozy neighborhoods, great restaurants with fresh and tasty seafood, and some places with live entertainment.
 The former fishing town was also a perfect spot for the outdoor enthusiast.

 30 years later, some of that has changed, and some things haven’t.
 Long gone are the days when only retirees came to Englewood.
-Young families, second homeowners from other states, and international homeowners make up a high percentage of the residents now.
+Young families, second homeowners from other states, and international homeowners now make up a high percentage of the residents.
 The pleasant weather and the beaches are still the same.
 However, the cost of living has increased like everywhere in the United States.
 Not as bad as in other areas and not dramatically, but noticeably.
 Spectacular waterfront properties do have a different price tag than 20 years ago.
 But that is what happens when a quiet oasis gets discovered.

 Englewood Florida Real Estate and Homes for Sale